knockout/knockout/documentation/observables.md

         alert("The person's previous name is " + oldValue);
     }, null, "beforeChange");

-Note: Knockout does not guarantee that the `beforeChange` and `change` events will be paired, since any event can be notified manually.
-The robust way to track the previous value of an observable is to save the value notified by the previous `change` event (or the initial value before the first `change` event).
+Note: Knockout does not guarantee that the `beforeChange` and `change` events will occur in pairs, since other parts of your code might raise either event individually.
+If you need to track the previous value of an observable, it's up to you to use a subscription to capture and track it.

 ## Forcing observables to always notify subscribers